Hot Housing Market Tips

 Hot Housing Market Tips for Homebuyers

 Recently, I was interviewed about Austin’s hot housing market by Sarah Wheeler, Editor in Chief of Housing Wire.
-We talked specifically about what homebuyers need to know in a like we see in Austin and surrounding areas.
+We talked specifically about what homebuyers need to know as we look at Austin and surrounding areas.
 Here are some tips from that interview.

 Prepare your finances.

 A hot housing market means being prepared.
 Assess your credit.
 Undoubtedly, this is essential to understanding your financial condition.
-Furthermore, a lender will use your credit score to determine your loan approval.
-The consistent review allows you to correct any accuracies and manage your credit position.
+Furthermore, a lender will use your credit score to approve your loan.
+The consistent review allows you to correct inaccuracies and manage your credit position.

 Do you intend to pay cash or with a mortgage?
 If you need a mortgage, get pre-approved*.
 Realtors and sellers will take your offer more seriously.
-Also, a pre-approval helps a buyer set a budget which helps a realtor steer you to houses that are in your budget.
+Also, a pre-approval helps a buyer set a budget, which helps a realtor steer you to houses in your budget.

 Don’t be surprised to pay more.

 Low inventory is driving up offers on “asking price.”
-Buyers are often finding that in order to have an offer accepted, they must be willing to pay more than the asking price.
+Buyers often find that to have an offer accepted; they must be willing to pay more than the asking price.

 Patience is key.

 Be prepared to be patient and diligent.
-Though recent data indicates that the market is normalizing, many realtors are seeing multiple offers for houses over the asking price.
+Though recent data indicates that the market is normalizing, many realtors see multiple offers over the asking price.

 Plan dates wisely.